-4. All pre-filing deadlines in the First Prehearing Order remain in effect.
+4. All other relevant provisions in the First Prehearing Order remain in effect.

 October 23, 2014 - The Respondent failed to demonstrate that Section 211B.04 is unconstitutional as applied to the facts of this case.
 In addition, the Complainant established by a preponderance of the evidence that the Respondent failed to include a disclaimer on his campaign material substantially in the form required under Minn.
 Stat. § 211B.04(b).
 For this violation, the Panel concludes a civil penalty of $250 is appropriate.